 - Creation of proprietary barcoding

 - EDI transmission of shipping manifests

 - Track and trace functionality

 Carriers have certification programs, such as FedEx’s “Certified Solution Provider” (CSP).
-Shippers can find TMS for parcel shipping providers that adhere to the CSP program through FedEx.
+Shippers can find multi-carrier shipping system providers that adhere to the CSP program through FedEx.

-TMS for parcel shipping providers that have certifications with carriers can assure the shipper of meeting the carriers’ complex standards, and the shipper will have a library of carriers and service levels from which to choose – thereby optimizing each customer shipment.
+Multi-carrier shipping system providers that have certifications with carriers can assure the shipper of meeting the carriers’ complex standards, and the shipper will have a library of carriers and service levels from which to choose – thereby optimizing each customer shipment.

 On Time Delivery at the Lowest Cost

-A cloud TMS for parcel shipping simplifies the complexity of logistics from product purchase to carrier payment.
-Shippers can leverage multiple carriers from a single system, securing the best rate, route, service level, and transit time for each shipment.
+A cloud multi-carrier shipping system simplifies the complexity of logistics from product purchase to carrier payment.
+And now that it is peak season, you want to ensure your shipments get to their destinations on time without hiccups.
+Leveraging a multi-carrier shipping system puts multiple carriers at your fingertips and ensures you’re always securing the best rate, route, service level, and transit time for each shipment.
 In addition, the right solution will allow shippers to track any package with any carrier, anywhere.
 It will also ensure compliance with carrier rules and shipping requirements.

 Does this describe your current shipping needs?
 Contact a Logistyx expert to learn more.